devcodee25/devcodee25/README.md

 ## About Me

 I got into computers the usual way — something broke, I got curious about why, and I never really stopped poking around inside machines since.

-Most of my time goes into hardware: building PCs, swapping parts, chasing down weird driver issues, reinstalling Windows for the tenth time this month.
+Most of my time goes into hardware: building PCs, swapping parts, chasing down weird driver issues, and reinstalling Windows for the tenth time this month.
 Software troubleshooting scratches the same itch — there's something satisfying about narrowing a problem down to its actual cause.

 Programming came later, almost as a side effect of wanting to build small tools instead of just using other people's.
 I'm not chasing frameworks for the sake of it — I pick things up when a project actually needs them.